TRAVEL GUIDE | 10 MIN READ

 As well as the usual medical, cancellation and lost/damaged baggage cover, winter sports insurance may include:

-Remember to check the policy terms and conditions to make sure you have all the cover you need for your break.
-For more information on ski insurance, read our 'Compare Ski Insurance Quotes' guide
+Remember to check the policy terms and conditions to make sure you have all the cover you need for your winter break.

 For those of us who like the feeling of adrenaline rushing through their body as they throw themselves out of an aeroplane or hang off a cliff face, specialist adventure sports cover is a must.
 The riskier an activity is, the less the chance that it will be covered under a standard travel insurance policy.
 Even bumping over the waves on a jet ski may be excluded, so when you get your quotes back, it’s important to check your planned holiday activities against those covered in each policy.

-This kind of policy is going to cost more too, as there's a much higher chance of getting injured than if you're sat by a pool in the Caribbean reading the latest Jilly Cooper.
-Using Compare Cover for travel insurance comparison could save you money which would be better spent on post adrenaline rush beverages.
-Don't forget though, your insurance is unlikely to cover any alcohol or drug related injuries!
+This kind of policy is going to cost more too, as there’s a much higher chance of getting injured than if you’re sat by a pool in the Caribbean reading the latest Jilly Cooper.
+Comparing policies using Compare Cover could save you money which would be better spent on post adrenaline rush beverages.
+Don’t forget though, your insurance is unlikely to cover any alcohol or drug related injuries!

 Business insurance may also cover:

 If you regularly go away on business, an annual multi-trip policy could be the most suitable and cost effective for your needs - but you should still specify your requirement for business cover and check that the countries you plan to visit are covered by the policy before taking it out.

 A cruise is a unique holiday.
 One minute you could be setting sail on a beautiful blue ocean, dancing in a ballroom and dining at the Captain’s table, the next you may be hunting for bargains in a bustling street market during a port visit.
 You could visit numerous countries, possibly for longer than your usual two-week holiday, and may try out sports and activities you wouldn’t normally find yourself doing.